 Make sure that they know how valuable their school cafeteria position is through recognition and appreciation, and encourage others at your school to do the same.

-Share employee shout outs with others at your campus, or in your school nutrition newsletter.
+Share employee shout-outs with others at your campus, or in your school nutrition newsletter.
 Post signs in your cafeteria encouraging visitors to thank a school nutrition worker.
-A simple “thank you for everything you do” from your boss can go a long way, but imagine it also coming from a student, a teacher, and a parent – now that shows the level of their impact.
+A simple “thank you for everything you do” from your boss can go a long way, but imagine it also coming from a student, a teacher, and a parent—that kind of validation that comes from making a difference shows the level of their impact.

 Think about all the things that your team handles throughout the day and ask yourself the following: